seojiwon/medicare-demo/README.md

    -  Set JAVA_HOME to point to your Java installation path (e.g. /usr/lib/jvm/jdk1.7.0_51/)
    -  Set HADOOP_HOME to point to your Hadoop installation path.
    -  Set SOCIALITE_HEAPSIZE to change the heap size of SociaLite runtime. (e.g. 24000 for 24GB)
+   -  Go to socialite/ directory and enter ant to build SociaLite (requires Apache-ant).